18F/domain-scan/README.md

 ### `censys`: the Censys.io API

-Until 0.0.6 or higher is published, requires cloning [the `censys-python` repo](https://github.com/Censys/censys-python) and running `python setup.py install` from the root.

 To configure, set two environment variables from [your Censys account page](https://censys.io/account):

 * `CENSYS_UID`: Your Censys API ID.